-Reflex is the ESO Recipe Flexible Execution Workbench, an environment to run ESO VLT pipelines which employs a workflow engine (Kepler) to provide a real-time visual representation of a data reduction cascade, called a workflow, which can be easily understood by most astronomers.
+Reflex is the ESO Recipe Flexible Execution Workbench, an environment to run ESO VLT pipelines which employs a workflow engine (Kepler1) to provide a real-time visual representation of a data reduction cascade, called a workflow, which can be easily understood by most astronomers.
+The basic philosophy and concepts of Reflex have been discussed by Freudling et al. (2013, AÂ in press).
+Please reference this article if you use Reflex for your research.